 News from our Partners on the Covid-19 Emergency Support - Spear Brighton

-We are delighted to have been able to help our project partners, Spear Brighton, to continue their amazing support programmes for vulnerable young people in the Brighton & Hove area during the difficult past few months.
+We are delighted to have been able to help our project partners, Spear Brighton, to continue their amazing support programmes for vulnerable young people in the Brighton & Hove area during the very difficult past year.

-It is fantastic to see hw organisations, like Spear Brighton, have adapted so quickly and flexibly to ensure support is still there for young people who need it.
+It is fantastic to see how organisations, like Spear Brighton, have adapted to the ongoing pandemic to ensure support is still there for vulnerable young people, and at a time when it has never been more needed!
 To find out more visit: www.spearbrighton.org